 - "Subsidy/Funding Conversion" means that they plan to use RAD or another scheme to change the ownership of public housing to private hands. - "Transfer of Properties" means that MPHA will no longer own public housing.
 They will create a separate non-profit that will own 0.01% of the property. - "City Tax Levy" is \$95 million dollars in funding that MPHA plans to give to developers who will take over the buildings, instead of using that money to maintain public housing. - "Private Loans" are regular funding from banks, which will also give banks control over properties if the new private owners fail to make payments or if the properties are foreclosed.
-Public housing agencies don't apply for loans because all their funds are tax dollars from HUD, along with local city and state funds.
+Public housing don't apply for loans because all the funds are tax dollars from HUD with local cities and state funds.

-MPHA says that "Transferring Properties" triggers "Tenant Protection Vouchers."
+MPHA says that "Transfering Properties" triggers "Tenant Protection Vouchers."
 But TPV's are just Section 8 vouchers.
 These will not work for residents.
 They claim they will protect affordability with Land Use Restriction Agreements, but these will replace Declarations of Trust (DOT), which are the strongest protection to keep public housing public and prevent displacement.

 Page 15 - 16, MPHA is lying about the actual rent they are collecting.
 They are collecting more than they say they are collecting.
 This chart is propaganda.
 They even admit this when they say that it is "Preliminary Estimation for Illustrative Purposes" in red.
 This means these numbers are fictional.
 When you add up these "estimations" and compare them to MPHA's own data, they don't add up.
 MPHA is underestimating rent in order to push their argument.
-In meetings with Glendale residents in 2015, MPHA project manager Dean Carlson stated that 89% of the rent collected from Glendale goes towards repairs and maintenance for a larger capital pool for other properties.
+In 2015, MPHA project manager Dean Carlson states during Glendale resident meetings, that 89% of rent collected from Glendale goes towards repairs and maintenance to larger capital pool.